 The Family Division is responsible for areas relating to violations committed by juveniles, as well as protecting children in vulnerable situations and enforcing child support orders.

 The Fraud and Consumer Protection Division protects the public from securities fraud, consumer fraud, Medicaid provider fraud, antitrust violations, tobacco enforcement, white collar crime and misleading or deceptive business practices.
 It also addresses patient abuse, neglect and mistreatment in facilities that accept Medicaid patients.
 The Fraud Division is divided into three major, statewide units: The Consumer Protection Unit, the Medicaid Fraud Control Unit, and the Investor Protection Unit.
 The Division is led by the Fraud Division Director, Matthew Lintner

 Many times people unknowingly place themselves in danger by giving information to the wrong people.
 Here you can learn how to minimize your chances of becoming a victim of fraud.
 See our Consumer Protection Unit for tips.

 The Office of Civil Rights and Public Trust in January 2015 to provide legal firepower to ensure that these important issues are addressed and to provide a point of contact for members of the public.

 Delaware's Attorney General, our State's chief law enforcement officer, has broad responsibility to combat crime, safeguard families, fight fraud, and protect consumers in the First State.
-In meeting this mission, Attorney General Denn is part of what is essentially Delaware's largest law firm - 220 attorneys and over 200 staff who prosecute, investigate, advise and counsel in a number of roles and responsibilities.
+In meeting this mission, Attorney General Kathy Jennings is part of what is essentially Delaware's largest law firm - 220 attorneys and over 200 staff who prosecute, investigate, advise and counsel in a number of roles and responsibilities.
 Those who work in the Office of the Attorney General are committed to the common goal of serving all Delawareans with integrity and dedication.